LuckyGardel/Hotel-Cancellation-Rate---Project/README.md

 .
 The percentage of cancellations is higher in the City Hotel than in the Resort.
 The city Hotel should be the main focus, but if we can reduce the Resort cancellation % applying this policies, this would be beneficial for the property as well.

 .
 The company should focus on growing other market segments rather than Online TA.
 Direct and Corporate segments have a much lower cancellation rate than Online TA.
-Focusing the Sales dep. effort to attract more corporate negotiated rates and performing maarketing campaigns and special offers to attract clients to our direct website would result in a lower cancellation rate as well.
+Focusing the Sales dep. effort to attract more corporate negotiated rates and performing marketing campaigns and special offers to attract clients to our direct website would result in a lower cancellation rate as well.

 .
 The longer the stay is, the higher is the probability of a cancellation.
 This trend is more clear in the City Hotel.
 Apply more restrictive cancellation policies for reservations staying longer than a week.